addisonia/Receipt-Splitter-9006/User Manual.md

 - **Space**: Pauses snake game.
 Press space again to unpause.
 #

+## Reset High Score Button:
+- Resets High Score to 1
+#

 ## Settings Button:
+- **Select Game Mode**: Select between 4 different difficulties:
+    - Easy: Slowest movement speed, snake length increases by 4 when it eats a food, food doesn't spawn on outer rows and columns of game area
+    - Normal: Regular movement speed, snake length increases by 3 when it eats a food
+    - Hard: Fast movement speed, snake length increases by 2 when it eats a food
+    - IMPOSSIBLE: Very fast movement speed, snake length increases by 1 when it eats a food

 - **Toggle Mobile Buttons**: Enables mobile buttons which appear below the game screen when switch button is toggled.
+    - Touch the screen in the game area to pause the game